King Warrior Magician Lover: The Four Masculine Archetypes

 In contrast, Moore highlights that each of the four foundational masculine archetypes has a shadow.

-And it’s not just a singular shadow as each archetype has a bipolar shadow.
+And it’s not just a singular shadow, as each archetype has a bipolar shadow, with an active and passive expression.
 For example, the King archetype’s bipolar shadow is the Tyrant and the Weakling.

 We’ll go into more detail about these bipolar shadows below.